dougeby/IntuneDocs/intune/windows-store-for-business.md

 You assign apps from the store in the same way you assign any other Intune app.
 For more information, see [How to assign apps to groups with Microsoft Intune](apps-deploy.md).
 However, instead of assigning apps from the **All Apps** page, you assign them from the **Licensed Apps** page.

-Offline apps can be targeted to user groups, device groups or groups with users and devices.
+Offline apps can be targeted to user groups, device groups, or groups with users and devices.
 Offline apps can be installed for a specific user on a device or for all users on a device.

 When you assign a Windows Store for Business app, a license is used by each user who installs the app.
-If you use all of the available licenses for an assigned app, you will not be able to assign any more copies.
-You must take one of the following actions:
+If you use all of the available licenses for an assigned app, you cannot assign any more copies.
+Take one of the following actions:
 * Uninstall the app from some devices.
-* Reduce the scope of the current assignment to target only the users you have sufficient licenses for.
+* Reduce the scope of the current assignment, targeting only the users you have sufficient licenses for.
 * Buy more copies of the app from the Windows Store for Business.